My daughter ran over to me, excited. “Mommy, mommy! Toodles is coming tonight!”

 “Do you know why Toodles comes to their house?”

 “He makes sure that they are good so Santa will come at Christmas.”

 I paused.
 I didn’t register excitement and I didn’t tell her that an Elf would be visiting us.
 Instead, I decided to continue the conversation with as much compassionate as possible.

 I began, “You know we don’t have an Elf, right?”

 She does know.
 She has noticed.
 I told her, “Listen, we don’t have an Elf because we don’t need someone to tell us whether or not we’ve been good.
 We’re good every day, right?
 No matter if it’s Christmas time or not.
-Santa will always come to our house, AJ, because we always do our best to do the right thing and to be good people.”
+Santa will always come to our house, AJ, because we always try do our best.”

 In that moment, I saw the weight of what being “good” means to my daughter.
 Good means perfection.
 Good means no mistakes.
 Good means never getting frustrated.
 Sometimes my daughter’s emotions are so big she can’t control them.
 She screams in frustration and anger and I’m shocked at how such a small body can contain such grand feelings.
 I see myself in her – a person who experiences waves of emotion that seem insurmountable and the feeling that you might explode if you don’t get them out somehow.

 How do we talk to children about the idea of being “good?”
 What does that even mean?
 Are events where gifts are customary supposed to be used as a dangling carrot to elicit behavior we deem acceptable?
 Don’t we give our children birthday, Christmas, or other gifts just because we want to share with them?
 I think gifts are more for the person giving them.
 It’s a way for us to show our hearts to someone we love, and hopefully, that expression of our love brings them joy.